DoanNgocCuong/home/5. Software E/Project MVC.md

 specific scoring details against a specific Criteria for a given ExamResultCriteria)
 ```

 Certainly!
-I'll continue detailing the **3.3 Detailed Class Design** section by elaborating on each class with UML diagrams and comprehensive tables for attributes and methods, following the structure you've provided.
+Below is the **3.3 Detailed Class Design** section presented as a comprehensive report, encompassing UML diagrams, Attributes tables, and Methods tables for each class.
+This structured approach ensures clarity and completeness in the system's design.

 ---

-## 3.3 Detailed Class Design (UML - Attributes - Method)
+## 3.3 Detailed Class Design

-This section details the key classes in the system, including their attributes, methods, and relationships.
+This section elaborates on the key classes within the system, detailing their attributes, methods, and interrelationships.
+Each class is accompanied by a UML diagram to provide a visual representation of its structure and associations.

 ---